kemerelab/OpenBBox/scripts/README.md

     sh setup_qtcreator.sh

-Note: Don't install as sudo, this make permission issues
+Note: Don't install as sudo, this will make permission issues in the Qt Creator

 ## git_bash